ysumio120/react-custom-scrollbar/README.md

 `verticalThickness = { String }`
 Thickness of vertical scrollbar (e.g. '10px', '1em', '2rem', etc.)
 *If value is not given, be sure to define thickness (`width`) with `verticalScrollStyle` or `verticalClassNames`*
+*Style will be overwritten if thickness already defined in `verticalScrollStyle`*

 `horizontalThickness = { String }`
 Thickness of horizontal scrollbar (e.g. '10px', '1em', '2rem', etc.)
 *If value is not given, be sure to define thickness (`height`) with `horizontalScrollStyle` or `horizontalClassNames`*
+*Style will be overwritten if thickness already defined in `horizontalScrollStyle`*

 `offsetScroll = { Boolean }`
-Scrollbar will hug borders but overlap content if false otherwise, sit outside border of scroll area. `Default: false`
+Scrollbar will hug borders but overlap content if false otherwise, sit outside border of scroll area. `(Default: false)`

+`autoUpdate = {Boolean}`
+Scrollbars can update automatically when content such as images finish loading. `(Default: true)`
+If set to `false`, the scrollbars may not seem visually accurate on initial load or certain actions.
+However, scrolling or hovering the scroll area should update the scrollbars accordingly.

 #### Feedback/Questions